Le36/chip36/README.md

-# CHIP8 Emulator made with Java #
+# CHIP-8 Emulator made with Java #

-Very good emulator
+Very good emulator / interpreter.
+Currently runs everything made for CHIP-8 instruction set.
+Lots of different features, great tool for learning CHIP-8 or making games for it.

 ![Emu](/misc/emul.png)

+Quite cool feature is the fact that this emulator tries to remove some of the typical stutter and flicker CHIP-8 has by fading pixels rather than turning them straight off.
+The effect works great but has to be adjusted for each rom to get the best possible result.

 ![Emulator](/misc/emulator.gif)